ChrisForsythQA/Qa-test/README.md

   Given: there is insufficient change in the vending machine
   Then: a message will be displayed to the customer

+  Given: the customer adds credit to the vending machine
+  When: the customer has made no purchase/or not selected an item
+  Then: a message will be displayed of insufficient change to return

   Given: the customer purchases a item/s
   And: there is remaining credit
   When: the customer tries to returned the credit